bensinc/rubymush/README.md

 * Find another object: mush.find('name or id')
 * Fetch a JSON URL: mush.fetch('url');

+Special notes:

-Special note: The server will "tick" every 5-10 seconds and run any code on your objects in a code attribute named "tick."
+The server will "tick" every 5-10 seconds and run any code on your objects in a code attribute named "tick."
 Use this to make objects that perform tasks on their own.

+Any object that receives a "tell" message will have code on its "receive" code executed, with the message as the parameters.

 More features to come!